-Camilla joined the National Defense National Defense Industrial Association (NDIA) in early 2019 as a Program Development intern, and since June 2019 has worked as a Strategy Associate.
-In this role, she is responsible for managing the development of several strategic initiatives surrounding emerging technologies and business process improvement.
+Chris joined the National Defense Industrial Association (NDIA) as a Membership Services Coordinator in June of 2019, and has worked as a Strategy Associate since February of 2021.
+In this role, he is responsible for developing and managing several strategic initiatives and facilitating collaboration between government and industry experts.

 Robbie Van Steenburg - Regulatory Associate

 Robbie joined the National Defense Industrial Association as a Regulatory Policy Associate on July 20, 2020.
 Robbie is a Texas native and, prior to joining NDIA, he attended both the University of Texas at Austin and George Washington University.
 In 2018 Robbie graduated from The University of Texas with a Bachelor of Science and Arts in Astronomy, and in 2020 he graduated from George Washington with a Master of Arts in International Science and Technology Policy.
 During his time in Austin, Robbie interned in the Texas State Legislature.
 While studying at GW, he worked with a team of other students to complete a year-long research project on behalf of the Secure World Foundation.